awinogrodzki/next-firebase-auth-edge/README.md

 The demo is available at [next-firebase-auth-edge-static-demo.vercel.app](https://next-firebase-auth-edge-static-demo.vercel.app/)

-The source code for the demo can be found in [examples/next13-typescript-static-pages](https://github.com/ensite-in/next-firebase-auth-edge/tree/main/examples/next13-typescript-static-pages)
+You can find source code for the demo in [examples/next13-typescript-static-pages](https://github.com/ensite-in/next-firebase-auth-edge/tree/main/examples/next13-typescript-static-pages)

 ## Usage

-Before using this module make sure you have enabled `appDir` experimental option in `next.config.js`:
+Before using this module ensure that you have enabled `appDir` experimental option in your `next.config.js`:

 ```javascript
 module.exports = {